luqmanmusah/luqmanmusah/README.md

 - 🔭 I’m currently working on becoming a full-stack developer.

-- 🌱 I’m currently learning front-end technologies using Javascript, React and Redux.
+- 🌱 I’m currently learning front-end technologies using JavaScript, React and Redux.

 - 👯 I’m looking to collaborate on interesting startup ideas.